Should You Use Ellevest? (Or Betterment, Wealthfront, Wealthsimple, etc)

 Yup, robo-advisors is short for “robot/robotic advisors.”

-Now, this does not mean that R2-D2 be out there making investment decisions for you, thought that’d be pretty cool.
+Now, this does not mean that R2-D2 be out there making investment decisions for you, although that would be pretty cool.
 Think of robo-investing as a computer investing your money according to a pre-determined set of rules, called an algorithm.
 (But, so we’re clear, a human created those algorithms.)
 Basically, you’ll tell them your age, your goals, your comfort with investing, and they’ll slate ya into an investment portfolio to match.

 To be 100% clear ‘cause there are a jazillion new money apps/companies out there, a robo-advisor is not a budgeting tool like Mint.
 It’s not even a stock trading app, like Robinhood.
 On Robinhood, you choose your investments.
 When you “hire” a robo-advisor, they choose and manage your investments.

-Robo-advisors are baby investment sprouts grown out of the demand for an investing service for the non-rich among us, those who can’t afford traditional wealth advisors—who are expensive AF and often have ridic minimums.
+Robo-advisors are baby investment sprouts grown out of the demand for an investing service for the non-rich among us, those who can’t afford traditional wealth advisors—who are expensive AF and often have ridic minimums to utilize their services.
 Betterment and Wealthfront are the OG robo-advisors, there’s Wealthsimple (which you’ll see a lot of bloggers pushing because they’ll pay us), Learnvest, which is investing but with an emphasis on financial planning, and Ellevest, the robo-advisor that markets to women.

 Real-talk: A lot of robo-advisors are basically the same.
 Are there nuanced differences?
 OF COURSE.
 Will they perform slightly differently over time?
-Probably, but it’s impossible to know which’ll be best.
+Probably, but it’s impossible to know which will perform best.
 Therefore, choosing between most popular robo-advisors is more like the difference between Levi’s and Lee’s, not like, Banana Republic work slacks and assless chaps.
 Therefore, the more important decision for you, my sweet investing newb, is whether to USE a robo-advisor or NOT TO USE a robo-advisor.

 What Exactly a Robo-Advisor Does